adaltas/node-nikita/docs/content/metadata/sleep.md

 ## Default value

-While you can set this option on selected actions, it is safe to declare it at the session level.
+While you can set this metadata on selected actions, it is safe to declare it at the session level.
 In such case, it will act as the default value and can still be overwritten on a per action basis.

 ```js
 require(nikita)({